eugenia1984/english/glossary.md

 - **access card**: refers to a card that gives the holder permission to enter or access a specific place.

+- **Access control** refers to the practice of restricting and managing entry to a place or resource.
+For instance, ``Access control systems are used to secure the building``.

 - **after that** is used to indicate the next action following a previous one.
 It helps in understanding the order in which things are done. `I check my emails, and after that, I attend a meeting`, means that attending the meeting is the next activity you do following the checking of emails.

 - **agenda** is a list of topics to be discussed or things to be done at a meeting.
 Having an agenda helps to organize the meeting and make sure important points are covered.